zerkalica/MillwrightMenuBundle/Resources/doc/index.md

 <a name="context"></a>
 ## Using menu in templates

-`millwright_menu_render` supports additional route parameters array, the other options are equivalent to knp_menu_render options.
+`millwright_menu_render` supports additional route parameters, the other options are equivalent to knp_menu_render.

 ```jinja
 {{ millwright_menu_render('main', routeParams, options, renderer) }}
 ```

 ### Simpe usage

 ```jinja
 {{ millwright_menu_render('main') }}
 ```